Pin it to your DINNER BOARD to save for later!

 - In a large pot, bring 4 quarts of salted water to a boil.
 Add the zucchini halves and cook for 1 minute.
 Remove and drain the halves well.

 - Meanwhile, in a large skillet, heat olive oil.
 Add onion, garlic, chopped zucchini, chili powder, cumin, oregano, salt and pepper and cook until onions are soft, about 5-7 minutes.
 Add chicken, and Ortega chiles.

-- Pour a few tablespoons of enchilada sauce in the bottom of a 15 X 10 inch baking dish and spread to cover the bottom.
-Lay zucchini halves, cut side up, in a single layer.
+- Pour a few tablespoons of enchilada sauce in the bottom of a 15 X 10-inch baking dish and spread to cover the bottom.
+Lay zucchini halves cut side up, in a single layer.
 Fill each zucchini half with about a heaping 1/4 cup of the filling, the firmly pressing down on it to stabilize.

 - Pour the remaining enchilada sauce evenly over stuffed zucchini.
 Cover tightly with aluminum foil and bake in preheated oven for 3o minutes.
 Uncover and evenly sprinkle cheese over zucchini.
-Place bake in oven and continue to cook until cheese is melted and zucchini is tender.
+Place bake in the oven and continue to cook until cheese is melted and zucchini is tender.

 More Enchiladas Recipes!